Never Split Infinitives: Split Happens

 "An infinitive is the verb word you’d look up in the dictionary.”
 You wouldn’t look up written, you’d look up write.
 That’s the infinitive.
 Not sang, but sing.
 That’s the infinitive.
 Not learning, but learn.
 That’s the infinitive.

-A split infinitive occurs when another word (usually an adverb) is placed between to and the verb.
+A split infinitive occurs when the writer puts another word (usually an -ly adverb) between to and the verb.

 It gets worse.
 By the early 20th century, this made-up rule had found its way into schoolbooks and was taught as gospel.
 Writers began contorting their sentences to obey this imaginary constraint.
 The result?
 Clunky writing.